LemonProg/DTM/README.md

 # Providers Custom
 You can modify the providers list, torrent-api-search nativly includes :

-- TorrentLeech: (need cookie authentification to work)
+- TorrentLeech: (needs cookie authentification to work)
-- IpTorrents: (need credentials and cookie authentification to work)
+- IpTorrents: (needs credentials and cookie authentification to work)
 - Torrent9
 - Torrentz2
 - 1337x
 - ThePirateBay
-- YggTorrent (need credentials and cookie authentification to work)
+- YggTorrent (needs credentials and cookie authentification to work)
 - KickassTorrents
 - Rarbg
 - TorrentProject